ale18V/CudaStonks/README.md

 - Run `make cpu` to run the cpu version of the neural network
 - Run `make gpu` to run the gpu version of the neural network
 - Run `make pytorch` to run the model on pytorch

+## Run on gpu
+The code can be run on GPU provided that:
+- You have a NVIDIA GPU
+- You have cuda installed in your system

 ## Links
 - Presentation: https://docs.google.com/presentation/d/1pMCIn6s4FMmayNxdV6SKRwrzRtKbEc6xfHKGRCjdnIM/edit?usp=sharing